Clinical Pilates

 What are the Differences Between the Pilates Reformer and Stability Chair?

-Similarities Between the Reformer and Stability Chair
+How the Reformer and Stability Chair Are Similar

-For example, changing the total spring tension switches each exercise's focus between strength and stability.
-Therefore, the exercise becomes easier or more difficult.
+First, they both have several built-in springs.
+The springs assist with movement and provide resistance.
+These springs also have a variety of tension levels.
+For example, changing the spring tension switches exercise's focus between strength and stability.
+Thus, the exercise becomes easier or more difficult.

-Differences Between the Reformer and Stability Chair
+How the Reformer and Stability Chair are Different

-A second difference is the platform size.
+A third difference is the platform size.
 The mat converter extends the Reformer, so a person can lie down on it.
 Unlike the Reformer, the stability chair surface is the size of a large square seat which remains fixed.
 As a result, you need more body-control to lie down it.

 Alfred's Experience Teaching Pilates for Rehabilitation